Information on the requirements for cabin crew medical examinations and assessments from 8 April 2014

 Cabin crew who have been assessed as fit under the requirements of EU-OPS 1.995 do not require further medical assessment until the expiry date of this assessment.
 They will then require a periodic medical assessment in accordance with the Part-MED requirements.

 All cabin crew will be required to hold a valid cabin crew Medical Report from 8 April 2019.

 Cabin crew who hold a Medical Report and experience a decrease in medical fitness are required to seek further advice.
 Details of the requirements can be found at Decrease in Medical Fitness.

 Crew who are operating under an assessment as fit for cabin crew duties under the EU-OPS requirements should seek guidance from their manager on the procedure to be followed if they experience a decrease in medical fitness.
 In most instances this will require them to seek advice from the operator's occupational health service or adviser.

-Enquiries to the CAA should be emailed to FOP.Admin@caa.co.uk.
+Enquiries to the CAA should be e-mailed to FOD.Admin@caa.co.uk.